qudent/qudent.github.io/_posts/2026-01-16-aistudio-proxy.md

 ## Disclosure and reward
 The disclosure experience was a bit bumpy (see timeline).

 **Pro-Tips** for my future self are to look for the issues pointed out in the update (data access rather than mere billing abuse, official Google deployments or DevRel encouragements of the vulnerable flow).
 Submitting a concrete, long list of vulnerable endpoints rather than gesturing at the Google search may have been helpful as well.
+This is not supposed to matter - according to the [Google VRP rules](https://bughunters.google.com/about/rules/google-friends/google-and-alphabet-vulnerability-reward-program-vrp-rules), one should submit a report "as soon as you have discovered a potential security issue" - but it may have made a difference in practice.

 ## Disclosure and vulnerability timeline
 *   **Oct 27, 2025:** Google DevRel [showcases](https://x.com/meteatamel/status/1982781124116914508) a public app developed with the vulnerable flow